Second-Life-NGO/.github/README.md

-# 🛰️ AI Drone Tech for Environmental Waste Detection
+# AI Drone Tech for Environmental Waste Detection

 **Second Life NGO | Technical Overview**

-Welcome to the official repository for the **AI & Drone Department** of **Second Life NGO** — a mission-driven initiative harnessing drone technology and computer vision to identify, classify, and combat environmental waste across the Mediterranean, Balkans, and North Africa.
+Welcome to the official repository for the **AI & Drone Department** of **Second Life NGO**, a mission-driven initiative harnessing drone technology and computer vision to identify, classify, and combat environmental waste across the Mediterranean, Balkans, and North Africa.

 ---

-## 🌍 Project Mission
+## Project Mission

 We aim to build an end-to-end, AI-driven system that: